The Nurse-Family Partnership is an evidence-based home visitation program that improves

 Nationally the program has demonstrated a positive impact and the ability to meet each of the major goals listed above.
 Specifically, this included:

-Outcomes for parents from the Nurse-Family Partnership locally have demonstrated:
+Outcomes for parents from the Nurse-Family Partnership nationally have demonstrated:

 - 31% fewer closely spaced (under 6 months) subsequent pregnancies

-- 48% reduction in child abuse and neglect
+- 48% reduction in state-verified reports of child abuse and neglect by age 15

-To read more about the Nurse Family Partnership program visit the Nurse-Family Partnership website: http://www.nursefamilypartnership.org/
+For more information, call 585.753-BABY (753.2229.)
+To read more about the Nurse Family Partnership program visit the Nurse-Family Partnership website http://www.nursefamilypartnership.org/